Applicable Large Employer

 The more about ALEs are:

-• Employers are accountable for reporting of health coverage conveyance to IRS that what sort of coverage is provided to the employees – under section 6056 of the Law concerning IRS
+- Employers are accountable for reporting health coverage conveyance to the IRS what sort of coverage is provided to the employees – under section 6056 of the Law concerning the IRS

-• For the information reporting purposes, the applicable large employers are necessary to provide the said on the Forms 1094-C and 1095-C. The former is accompanying form with the latter and is presenting the summary of your organization as an ALE.
+- For information reporting purposes, the applicable large employers are necessary to provide the said on Forms 1094-C and 1095-C. The former accompanies the form with the latter and presents the summary of your organization as an ALE.
 Whereas the latter is the information regarding your employees and the coverage offered to them by you - being the ALE employer

-• ALE status must be declared before IRS by the employers based on their previous year’s workforce strength
+- ALE status must be declared before the IRS by the employers based on their previous year’s workforce strength

-• For avoiding tax returns penalties, employers under ALE Status are required to offer minimum essential coverage (MEC) which is certified (by HealthCare) medical and health upkeep plan provision to workers
+- To avoid tax return penalties, employers under ALE Status are required to offer minimum essential coverage (MEC) which is certified (by HealthCare) medical and health upkeep plan provision to workers

-• Being an employer, you are required to inform your employees about which plan you are offering them first, if they get a group plan then which one best suits their requirements in terms of payments as well as facilities in return; the second if you are paying a part of the premiums on behalf of your worker(s), let them know that too, before withholding such amounts form pay-checks.
+- Being an employer, you are required to inform your employees about which plan you are offering them first, if they get a group plan then which one best suits their requirements in terms of payments as well as facilities in return; the second if you are paying a part of the premiums on behalf of your worker(s), let them know that too, before withholding such amounts from paychecks.
 Hence your employees make informed decisions about what they need and what they are buying

 • The minimum essential coverage offered by the employer is not affordable